-Home of the College of Architecture
+Home of the School of Architecture

-Langford A is home to essential college services including the dean’s office, student services, and the departments of architecture and landscape architecture and urban planning.
+Langford A is home to essential school services including the dean’s office, student services, and the departments of architecture and landscape architecture and urban planning.
 Buzzing with activity year-round, the building is a home away from home for many students who stay late to work on projects.

 - The Office of the Dean (2nd floor)